chtholine/Steganograpp/README.md

 # steganograpp
-GUI app for image steganography written in Python using PyQt6 and Stegano
+GUI app for image steganography written in Python using PyQt6 and PIL